mmgfrcs/rs2k19-fantasy-errand/GDD.md

 ## Game Item
 ### Power-Ups
 - Potion Magent, a potion bottle with a magnet symbol
-- Potion Phase, a potion bottle with boots symbol
+- Potion Phase, a potion bottle with horizontal-wave symbol
 - Potion Boost, a potion bottle with lightning symbol
 - Potion Guld, a potion bottle with Golden coin symbol